visualia/visualia_original/README.md

 ### Bundling

 By default, external dependencies are fetched from https://unpkg.com on each page load.
-This frees us to have a complicated build step but makes certain use cases harder, such as writing content or developing the framework offline.
+This frees us to have a complicated build step but makes certain use cases harder, such as using the framework offline.

 For this reason, we ship also provide a command to create a bundled version of the framework that includes both external dependencies and framework code itself.
 It is located at `./visualia.bundle.js`.

-To generate a bundle, use the following command:
+To generate the bundle, use the following command:

 ```
 deno bundle.js visualia.js > visualia.bundle.js